bonfirestudios/github-action-checkout/README.md

     # Default: null
     sparse-checkout: ''

+    # Do a sparse checkout on given patterns from a file.
+Each pattern in the file
+    # should be separated with new lines.
+    # Default: null
+    sparse-checkout-file: ''

     # Specifies whether to use cone-mode when doing a sparse checkout.
     # Default: true
     sparse-checkout-cone-mode: ''